one one eleven

 Facebook mini box

 What replaced the ad box in the sidebar is a mini version of my Facebook fan page.

 I re-enabled email updates.
 See the icon below the Facebook box on the right.
 I'm using FeedBurner for that because it's the easiest to use and it's free.

 Stuff I'm not doing anymore

 Unless you were really paying attention (heh), you'll notice I haven't done anything GPS-related here in a good long time.
 This is because the GPS market is primarily a bunch of whiners the same way the smartphone market is.
-For example, if I put many man hours into a GPS-related product and offer it for a measly 5 bucks, GPS folk get all sorts of bitchy and whiny about it.
+For example, if I put many man hours into a GPS-related product and offer it for a measly 5 bucks, GPS folk get all sorts of whiny about it.
 Sure, they'll spend $300 on a GPS unit, but 5 bucks for an add-on?
 Oh well, that's just wrong now, isn't it?
 So screw 'em.
 Smartphone users are the exact same way.
 Charge 99 cents for something and they consider that highway robbery for a phone they spent over $100 for.
 What...ever.

 Another thing I dropped doing was AssociatedContent stuff.
 Yes, they pay, but it's not worth my time to do it.
 Yahoo these days is a dead horse anyway, and unless something miraculous happens with that company - which isn't happening by the way - they will fade into obscurity quickly.

 Obviously I'm all gung ho about the Facebook fan page and am very pleased with the results from it thus far.